StavromularBeta/ORDERM8/README.md

 ORDERM8 is a lightweight software designed for keeping track of delivery customers.

-each customer entered into the ORDERM8 database has a customer page, where their basic information, delivery preferences, and food preferences are displayed.
+each customer entered into the ORDERM8 database has a customer page, currently containing the following
+- basic information
+- food preferences
+- delivery preferences
+- previous order dates (10 most recent or less displayed)
+- historical order distribution graph

 ORDERM8 also currently has daily customer tracking amd daily task tracking on the homepage.

-the purpose of this version of ORDERM8 is to quickly and roughly try new features.
-Once a robust set of features is developed in concept, they will be put together in a better organized, and nicer looking, ORDERM8 V2.
+There are two versions of ORDERM8.
+V1 is for quickly getting out features using rough code.
+These ideas are then written with more thought in V2.
+V2 is relatively new at this point (Jan 2019) and is fairly far behind V1 in terms of features.

 To run ORDERM8, navigate to the main ORDERM8 directory and run ORDERM8.py.
+The program has to be run using python3.
+To run ORDERM8 V2, navigate to the main ORDERM8 directory, then go ORDERM8_V2>main_application and run ORDERM8_V2.py using python3.